Saltwater Pier Fishing From Start to Finish

 Depth changes around piers concentrate fish.
 Most piers reach water 15-40 feet deep at the end.
 Fish cruise these depth transitions hunting prey.
 Understanding how species use pier structure puts you in the right spots.

-Current flow intensifies around pier pilings.
+That’s what makes pier fishing endearing to us saltwater anglers — current flow intensifies around pilings.
 Water accelerates through gaps, washing baitfish past waiting predators.
 Position yourself where current creates feeding opportunities and your catch rate improves significantly.

 Species You Can Target